Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

     - uploaded dataset locally
     - updated info_record.ipynb with all information and visulaisation about dataset
     - updated prompt_job_ad.ipynb with prompt for job ad.
     - generated and saved text files with prompt under 'prompts' folder.
+    - Uploaded model Meta-Llama on GPU server